Darker than Black: Gemini of the Meteor: Plot

 Hei decides to train Suo to defend, and she becomes a Contractor, though she still retains her humanity, unwilling to kill anybody.
 Hei brings Mao and a former Secret Intelligence Service agent code-named July to Tokyo to find Shion and Yin, who has become a killer.
-On the trip Hei bonds with Shion, who decides to follow his lead if he does not have to kill anyone and Hei stops drinking.
+On the trip Hei bonds with Suo, who decides to follow his lead.
+As they got closer, she made a deal with him that she will not kill anyone in exchange for Hei to stops drinking.
 They are tricked by an informant into nearly killing Yin, who was sealed in a machine.
-Suo learns from her mother in Tokyo that she is a copy of the original Suo, who died in a meteor explosion years ago and Shion used his powers to create another Suo.
-Shion created a copy of their father, who was killed by Hei.
+Suo learns from her mother in Tokyo that she is a copy of the original Suo, who died in an assassination attempt against her father years ago and Shion used his powers to create another Suo after the meteor impact.
+It was also through this power of creating clones that Shion created a copy of their father, who was killed by Hei back in Vladivostok.
 Shion is known by several organizations as Izanagi, the counterpart of Izanami which has possessed Yin; Izanagi and Izanami must not be reunited as it might lead to an apocalyptic event.
 Suo reunites with her real father, who then dies in an encounter with Section 3 soldiers.
 Hei kidnaps a scientist from Section 3 to learn Yin's whereabouts.